-Ask the children to listen and compare their answers.
-(Audioscript on p.
-223) Digital Resources Teacher Resource Center • Print out Test Chapter 6 to use at the end of this lesson.
-The Test Generator also allows you to create customized tests.
-Print out Festival Worksheet: Father's Day to expand the children's knowledge of celebrations throughout the world.
+Me: Self-evaluation The children reflect on the chapter and express their opinions about their own progress.
+This encourages them to evaluate and make decisions about how they learn and what they need to revisit.
+Teacher's Resource Center • Print out Test Chapter 6 to use at the end of this lesson.
+The Test Generator also allows you to create customized tests. - For the CEYLT (Cambridge YLE) exam preparation activities, there are Speaking prompts available for this chapter. - Print out Festival Worksheet: Father's Day to expand the children's knowledge of celebrations throughout the world.
 Student's App • Encourage the children to play the games on their smartphone/tablet.
 Ask them to record their scores to compare in the next lesson.
-(The Inks Apps are free and available on the App Store and Google Play.)
-154 Chapter 6 Chapter 6 (155